 - 2. Sports must outline the proposed number of participants from each District, the number of coaches, and the number of officials required for a viable competition. - 3.
-Sports must outline their team selection process within all nine Districts and demonstrate the ability to have a meaningful selection process in at least six of nine Districts (see exception rule under eligibility).
-This implies that there are more potential athletes able to try out than there are positions available on the District team.
+Sports must outline their team selection process within all nine Districts and demonstrate the ability to have a meaningful selection process in at least 6 of 9 Districts (see exception rule under eligibility).
+This implies that there are more potential athletes able to try out than positions available on the District team.